needle-mirror/com.unity.netcode/Documentation~/ghost-types-templates.md

 All sections must be filled in.

->![NOTE]: When making changes to the templates you need to use the _Multiplayer->Force Code Generation_ menu to force a new code compilation (which will then use the updated templates).
+>[!NOTE]: When making changes to the templates you need to use the _Multiplayer->Force Code Generation_ menu to force a new code compilation (which will then use the updated templates).

 ## Defining SubType Templates